$99 Free Standard Shipping in Canada*!

 If you are travelling over several time zones forget about the in-flight movie and get plenty of sleep so you’re ready to hit the creek running once you arrive.
 A mild sedative like a Nyquil can help get the job done and assure you’re refreshed when you come out the other side.

+Be aware of luggage weight.
+Angling equipment tends to be heavier than regular vacation clothing and those overweight penalties add up.
+Fun-in-the-sun destinations tend to have one prohibiting factor for vacationing anglers – the sun.
 A high factor sun block, a brimmed hat with ear and neck protection, long-sleeved shirts and pants with a good UV rating and polarized sunglasses are recommended.
 Don’t let a severe sunburn keep you off the water when the bonefish are running.

 In a salt water situation wash your rod and especially your reel thoroughly every afternoon after getting off the flats in fresh water.
-A seized-up reel is not a pretty sight.

 Back to top